mariusgreuel/hidrcjoy/README.md

 hidrcjoy is released under the GNU GPLv2.

-Thanks to Objective Development for the firmware-only USB driver V-USB.
+Thanks to Objective Development for the firmware-only USB driver V-USB, and Dean Camera for the LUFA USB framework.